Algeria is a member of the International Convention and of the PCT.

 Please note that the documents listed under item (b) are required on the day of filing.

 Items (a) and (c) can be lodged up to 2 months after filing.

 Multiple design applications are available in Algeria.

-Our cost estimate for filing a design application in Algeria is between about US$ 1800.00 and US$ 2000.00.
+Our cost estimate for filing a design application in Algeria is about US$ 1800.00.
 To this must be added further costs of about US$ 50.00 per design, about US$ 90.00 for each figure filed and about US$ 60.00 for each priority claim.

 The initial period of protection is 1 year from filing.
 It is standard procedure to apply for a 9 year extension upon filing at an additional cost of about US$ 300.00 per design.